Standalone Lineage Scanner

 .

-Starting the lineage service
+Start the lineage scanner service

 -